abhi2k4/abhi2k4/README.md

 - **Mission**: Building smarter solutions, one elegant commit at a time.
 - **Powered By**: Endless coffee, relentless curiosity, and a knack for clean, efficient code.
 - **Current Quest**: working for a private project as a intern at eterniq.in.
 - **DSA Odyssey**: Battling through LeetCode, HackerRank, and CodingNinja—mastering trees, graphs, and the dark arts of dynamic programming.
-- **Quirky Tidbit**: I once fixed a bug in my dreams—woke up, coded it, and it worked.
-Dream-driven development, anyone?

 ---

 ## 🛠️ My Tech Toolkit
 Here’s the arsenal I wield to tame coding chaos:
 - **Languages**: Python, Java, JavaScript—my trusty trio.
-- **Frameworks & Tools**: React, Node.js, Git—[add more you love, like VS Code or Docker].
+- **Frameworks & Tools**: React, Node.js, Git ,VS Code.
 - **DSA Superpowers**: Arrays, Stacks, Queues, Trees, Graphs—unlocking efficiency one structure at a time.
-- **Passions**: Web Development, UI/UX Design—where function meets finesse.
+- **Passions**: Web Development, UI/UX Design—where function meets finesse and a fitness freak.
 - **Command Center**: Windows—my digital cockpit.

 ---